sentientmachine/TeslaAverageGainByMonthWeekDay/README.md

 5. Bash gnuplot, do it for Tux.
 6. Java Jfreechart.
 Just no.

-Reason being that although python is an overall shitty language, in matplotlib data analysis and library support for financial charting is second to none.
-Also there's a book on my shelf:
+Although I acknowlege that python is for non programmers, and it barely passes the bar for a "programming language" anyhow, the matplotlib data analysis and library support for financial charting is second to none.
-"Python for finance" so there's that.

 ## Results